galligan/glitchscape/docs/glitchscape.md

 *[Detailed combination effects matrix showing how all 8 powers interact with each other, creating 28 unique combinations]*

-### 5.9 Power Combination Matrix

-*[Detailed combination effects matrix showing how all 8 powers interact with each other, creating 28 unique combinations]*

 ## 6. ENEMY ECOSYSTEM

 ### 6.1 Common Enemies